Binche Palace: Construction of the Renaissance palace

+The fire of 1554

+In 1549, Mary organized the "Triumph of Binche" for her brother Charles V and her nephew, the future King Philip II.
+The year before, the aging emperor had decided to have his son recognized as successor by the various principalities that made up his realm.
+On 22 August 1549, the Imperial procession arrived in Binche.
+The governor was aware of the importance of the event and organized a grand reception, intended to move the public.
+Parties, balls and tournaments followed each other for six days.
+On 28 August, the masquerade ball was in full swing in the great hall of the palace, when gentlemen disguised as "savages" suddenly kidnapped four ladies in medieval dress to Mariemont.
+The next day, in front of the whole court and with some 20,000 spectators from the surrounding area, a thousand men commanded by the prince of Piedmont and count of Ligne surrounded the palace, stormed it and freed the prisoners.
+When asked "who kidnapped them this way, they said they did not recognize them at first, but eventually found out they were their husbands".

 Shortly after these festivities, the old conflict between Spain and France flared up again.
-In the spring of 1554, the imperial army entered Picardy.
-Amongst others, they destroyed the favourite palace of the French king, the château of Folembray.
-The French, however, counterattacked.
-On 21 July they invaded Binche and Mariemont, both palaces were set on fire in retaliation.
-It was Henry II himself who lit the fire and had a plaque attached to the ruins: "Queen of foolishness, remember Folembray!"
+In the spring of 1554, the Imperial army entered Picardy under the command of Adriaan van Croÿ, 1st Count of Roeulx, and ravaged the country up to 70 km from Paris.
+They destroyed the palace of Folembray, the love nest of Henry II of France and Diana de Poitiers.
+However, the French troops counterattacked.
+On 21 July, they raided Binche and Mariemont, whose palaces were set on fire in retaliation.
+Henry lit the fire himself and had a placard affixed to the ruins: "Queen of folly, remember Folembray!"

+Aftermath and destruction

-Parts of the palace were saved from destruction.
+Parts of Binche Palace were saved from destruction.
 Restoration work started already in 1554, but stopped when Mary left the Netherlands in 1556 to go to Spain together with her brother after his resignation.
+Upon return to Spain, Philip II was so impressed by Binche Palace that it also served as inspiration for the construction of the royal palaces in Aranjuez, El Pardo, and Valsain.

-Under Archdukes Albert and Isabella of Habsburg, sovereign of the Netherlands, a restoration was attempted but failed to reach completion as the palace of Mariemont was restored as well, and the palace of Binche fell out of grace.
+Under Archdukes Albert and Isabella of Austria, sovereign of the Netherlands, a restoration was attempted but failed to reach completion, as the palace of Mariemont was restored as well, and the palace of Binche fell out of grace.
 A number of sculpted pieces were sent to Mons (such as the entrance gate) or were reused in Binche itself.
 In the second half of the 17th century, the palace fell into ruins and around 1704, the palace was demolished.
 A public park was created on the remains in the 19th century.

 Large parts of the palace were excavated and examined by the archaeological department of Wallonia in the 20th century.